Configuration via web interface

 In the Settings → Calls → Call settings section, you can select the protocol that TrueConf Group will use.

-You can activate both SIP and H.323 simultaneously, but you will then need to set the prioritization in the Protocol priority dropdown list.
-This ensures that when making an outgoing call without explicitly specifying a protocol, the first call is made using the priority protocol, and if it fails, a second attempt will be automatically made using the alternative protocol.
+You can activate SIP and H.323 simultaneously, but you must then set the priority in the Protocol priority dropdown list.
+This ensures that when making an outgoing call without specifying a protocol, the first attempt is made using the priority protocol.
+If it fails, the system will automatically make a second attempt using the additional protocol.

-You can enable or disable Far-end camera control to allow or prevent your counterparts from controlling the position of your PTZ camera, and for you to control their PTZ camera.
+You can deny or allow Far=end camera control so that your interlocutors can control the position of your PTZ camera, and you can control their PTZ camera.

 Below is the presentation preview setting.
-If When connected is selected, content will immediately be shared with remote participants when a source is connected during a conference.
-If By button click is selected, the content source will first display only on your screen, and sharing with the conference will begin only when the Start sharing button is pressed.
+If option When connected is selected, content will be immediately shared with remote participants when the source is connected during a conference.
+If option By button click is selected, the content source will initially display only on your screen, and further transmission to the conference will begin only when the Start sharing button is pressed.

-In the Settings → Calls → Call reception tab, you can configure how the terminal behaves for incoming calls.
+In the Settings → Calls → Call reception tab, you can configure the terminal's behavior for incoming calls.

 In the dropdown list Answer Point-to-Point Call and Merge incoming Call to Current Call, the following options are available:

-Ask for user's confirmation – when receiving an incoming call/invitation, a window with information will appear, allowing you to Accept or Decline it (accompanied by a sound notification, i.e., a ringtone).
+- Ask for user's confirmation – When you receive an incoming call or invitation, an information window will appear, giving you the option to Accept or Decline it (accompanied by an audio indication, i.e., ringtone).

-Do not disturb – all incoming calls/invitations to the terminal will be declined, and you will only be able to make outgoing calls.
+- Do not disturb – all incoming calls/invitations to the terminal will be rejected, and you will be able to make only outgoing calls.

-The Merge incoming Call to Current Call option is available if your package includes the MCU module.
+Item Merge incoming Call to Current Call is available if the MCU module is included in your configuration.

-When operating on an open network with a public white IP address, standard SIP and H.323 ports may frequently receive "calls" from various scanning programs that search for vulnerabilities in IP telephony.
+When operating on an open network with a public white IP address, standard SIP and H.323 ports may frequently receive "calls" from various scanning programs searching for vulnerabilities in IP telephony.
 Spam protection makes the terminal invisible to them.

-change the TrueConf Group name (Maintenance → System);
+change the name of TrueConf Group (Maintenance → System);

-use the import/export function for settings, address book, and call history, and restore factory settings;
+use export/import for settings, address book, and call log, or restore factory settings;

 activate or update the license;